Jh123x/DYOM-Object-Detection-Web-Service/README.md

 # Things to note.
 - There is a maximum upload size of 50Mb by default.
+- The version here might slightly defer from the deployed version [here](http://jh123xml.tk/)

 # What does it do